psendyk/blackjack/index.md

 ###### Gameplay
    We wanted Baxter to play blackjack properly, which in terms of gameplay included multiple player support and the ability to hit, stay, split, or double.
 Due to time constraints and practicality, we ultimately went with multiple player support as well as the ability to hit and stay because these two functionalities are much more important to the game than splitting and doubling down.
 Splitting may be simple for humans to perform but would require significant game logic and kinematic modifications, and doubling involves betting which we chose to disregard.
 ###### Kinematics
 We decided to attach a gripper on each of Baxter's arms to allow it to efficiently pick up, flip, and deal the cards.
 For Baxter's movement we planned on primarily using inverse kinematics with the MoveIt package to perform motion planning for card manipulation.
-We also added constraints and objects within MoveIt, similar to how Lab 8 worked, to avoid hitting the table or the deck.
-Four different motions are required to deal the blackjack game.
-Baxter needs to pick up the card, look at it, and place it down.
-Placing the card face up requires the card to be flipped, which is achieved by handing the card off to the other arm.
-Additionally, movements of both arms are parallelized for efficiency, meaning that Baxter can deal a card while pick up the next.
+However, after some testing we realized that many times inverse kinematics would fail to locate a proper path even for relatively simple motions.
+Because of this, we were forced to use forward kinematics for some movements.
+Three different motions were required to deal the blackjack game: Baxter needed to pick up the card, look at it, and place it down.
+Placing the card face up required the card to be flipped, which was achieved by handing the card off to the other arm.
+Additionally, movements of both arms were parallelized for efficiency, meaning that Baxter could deal a card while pick up the next.
 ###### Computer Vision
 We decided to use a neural network for our implementation of the gesture classifier, which allowed for more generalization without adding more complexity to the code.
 It's also easily extensible to more gestures, such as split or double down, which we collected in our dataset but decided not to include in the gameplay as mentioned above.